 A distinguishing feature of the Fund is focused investing, i.e. holding a limited number of investments.
 The Manager has long held that the key to wealth creation is owning a few high quality businesses.
-We increasingly believe a pivot towards 'value' rather than 'growth' criteria is likely to predominate as investors seek businesses that are priced reasonably.
-Overall, we believe that the Fund is currently well positioned to meet its investment objective for the medium to long term.

-We are enthusiastic about the opportunity set for EPSO4's event-driven, multi-strategy managers.
-Market volatility (both among equity and bonds) serves to emphasize that EPSO4 with still over 45% of its capital to be called, remains primed to address increased opportunities born out of volatility.
+We share EnTrust Global's belief that a pivot towards 'value' rather than 'growth' criteria is likely to predominate as investors seek businesses that are priced reasonably.
+Although performance to date has been disappointing, we believe that the Fund has taken advantage of the dislocations wrought by the initial lockdowns regarding COVID-19, and the Manager is encouraged by recent developments mentioned above and so continue to believe the Fund is suitably positioned to meet its investment objective for the medium to long term.
+Market volatility (both among equity and bonds) serves to emphasize that EPSO4 remains primed to address increased opportunities born out of volatility.

-As such, we believe EPSO4 has the ability to demonstrate the virtues of being active rather than passive and so to source and execute upon a diverse pool of idiosyncratic, company specific situations, where, in partnership with its managers, it has the potential to shape, drive and influence desired outcomes for the benefit of its investors, i.e. the Fund.
+As such, the Manager believes EPSO4 retains the ability to demonstrate the virtues of being active rather than passive allowing them to source and execute upon a diverse pool of idiosyncratic, company-specific situations, where, in partnership with its managers, there is a potential to shape, drive and influence desired outcomes for the benefit of its investors, i.e. the Fund.